auth0/auth0-PHP/README.md

 Your application might not have the Organization ID ahead of time, or potentially needs to support multiple organizations.

-Your application should validate any `org_id` claim itself to ensure the value received is expected and known by your application.
+Your application should validate an `org_id` claim itself to ensure the value received is expected and known by your application.

 This could be achieved by reading the value of "org_id" returned by the `getUser()` method.
 An example might look like this: